radio-astro-tools/spectral-cube/docs/reprojection.rst

 The spatial reprojection tool uses reproject_ under the hood and defaults to using a bilinear interpolation scheme, though this is configurable.
-Interpolation onto a differently-spaced grid, after appropriate :doc:`smoothing <smoothing.rst>`_, can be used to rebin or decimate the data.
+Interpolation onto a differently-spaced grid, after appropriate :doc:`smoothing`, can be used to rebin or decimate the data.

 A simple example for rebinning, assuming no smoothing is needed (the data are oversampled)::